Skip to main content

 The function of non-coding DNA is still being studied.
 In recent years, studies and projects have used advances in technology to shed light on these regions and have come to different conclusions about how much of the genome has a biological function.

-These estimates range from 9% to 80% but, despite this wide variation, there is a consensus amongst scientists that these ‘non-coding sequences’, as they are known are involved in important biological functions including regulation of protein production and providing important structural functions.
+These estimates range from around 9% to 80% but, despite this wide variation, there is a consensus amongst scientists that these ‘non-coding sequences’, as they are known are involved in important biological functions including regulation of protein production and providing important structural functions.

 Gene expression

-When, where, and how much of each protein is made – a process known as gene expression, must be tightly controlled in every cell.
+When, where, and how much of each protein is made – a process known as gene expression – must be tightly controlled in every cell.
 Non-coding DNA provides vital information to regulate this.

 This tight control of gene expression is important to cellular function, hence non-coding sequences are vital to ensure correct cellular function.
 Variants in DNA that alter these delicate processes could result in genes that are under- or overexpressed, meaning an altered level of production of a particular protein (or none at all), which will have a direct impact on cellular function.